 Sonatype CLM for Maven

-Sonatype CLM for Maven is a Maven plugin that allows users to evaluate any Maven-based software projects in the same way as our integrated tools (e.g. Nexus Pro, Eclipse, Hudson/Jenkins).
-This means you can access the same reporting features no matter what toolset you use.
-It can be run on a command line interface, which means it can be run on any continuous integration server as well as a number of popular IDEs.
+Sonatype CLM for Maven is a Maven plugin that allows users to evaluate any Maven-based software projects (e.g. Nexus Repository 3 Pro, Eclipse, Hudson/Jenkins).
+Run Sonatype CLM for Maven from a command line interface to integrate with any continuous integration server or IDE.

-In general, when using the plugin on a multi-module project, you will only configure an execution for the modules that produce components that will be deployed as an application.
+When using the plugin on a multi-module project, only configure an execution for the modules that produce components deployed as an application.

 | ||The |